 PhD and Masters projects

 Are you interested in doing a PhD or Masters project in quantum algorithms?
 PhD scholarships are available through the Sydney Quantum Academy.
-Applications are currently closed, but will open again next year.
+Applications are currently closed, but will open in 2025.
 You can sign up for email updates here, or contact me at .

 L-Cysteine